 Photograph: Spirit of the Bear Finnish Mythology, Instagram

 The brutal outcome of the bear hunt with hounds led me to fast one year from hunting.
 During this time bears began to enter my dreams.
 I was led to study the sacred bear hunt in the Finnish epic poem “The Kalevala.”

-I still hunt deer, rabbits, partridge and turkeys.
-I net fish and catch them on hook and line.
-I eat bear meat, use the bear’s grease, claws and teeth and fur.
+I still hunt deer, rabbits, partridge, and turkeys.
+I net fish and catch them on the hook and line.
+I eat bear meat, use the bear’s grease, claws and teeth, and fur.
 I knock wild rice and make maple sugar.
 I harvest plants.

 And so the question, why do you oppose bear hunting with hounds?

-What I’m about to share is from my own observations as a hunter and public radio reporter, along with some revelations from a another guy who used to hunt bears with hounds, but changed his ways.
+What I’m about to share is from my own observations as a hunter and public radio reporter, along with some revelations from another guy who used to hunt bears with hounds, but changed his ways.
 I cannot reveal this source because he’s already been threatened with violence for speaking his opinions.
 The level of disrespect in bear hunting with hounds astounds me at times…what makes me sad is there are so many that are not even willing to learn, and wouldn’t care if they did know.
 I have never seen a hound hunter ever pause and offer thanks of any kind.

 I hate that a leading bear-hound hunting advocate Sen. Tiffany from Hazelhurst used to have a mounted bear in his Madison office with a grenade in her mouth.